Skip to main content

 Overview

-The Cisco Meraki Add-on for Splunk lets you monitor networks and device across one or multiple organizations.
+The Cisco Meraki Add-on for Splunk lets you monitor Cisco Meraki networks and devices across one or multiple organizations.

-The add-on collects data via the Cisco Meraki REST APIs and network alerts via webhooks.
+The add-on collects data via the Cisco Meraki REST APIs and network alerts via webhooks, providing CIM-compatible knowledge for use with other Splunk apps such as Splunk Enterprise Security and the Splunk App for PCI Compliance.

 With this add-on you can: